CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

     - partials has header, footer, and nav bar
   - server.js is the nodejs to run server side
 - other files are dependencies
+OtherFolders
+- .vscode has some json settings
+- Milestones are project milestones
+- TAMeetings document the meetings
+- .gitignore ignores so things
+- README.md this file